Xilinx/wireless-xorif/src/README.md

 * This directory contains the source files and Makefiles for the example PTP timer driver

+### libxocp

+* This directory contains source files and Makefiles for the O-RAN Channel Processor C Library

 ---

 Copyright (C) 2019 - 2022  Xilinx, Inc.  All rights reserved.